thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Exercise

 Imagine that a friend came to Galvanize and asked you, "Hey everyone is talking about setting the stage.
 What does that mean?
 Why is that important?
 How do you do that?"
 Take a few moments to think about what you'd say to your friend.
-When you've decided what to say, turn and talk to a partner and share with them your thoughts.
+When you've decided what to say, turn and talk to a partner and share your thoughts with them.

 ## Play